y7chiu/MAE148-SU24-Final-Project-Team-1/README.md

 The most important for this part is ros bridge.
 We need this to save the map and run the map algorithm.

-here's are two examples we made for SLAM maps: DIB and EBU2.
+Here's are two examples we made for SLAM maps: DIB and EBU2.

 ![DIB](https://github.com/user-attachments/assets/ee6c5635-b7e7-471f-9204-131c4d127f27)
 ![EBU2](https://github.com/user-attachments/assets/8ab23eb6-081b-47f3-8df2-8658ebc524a2)